Wildlife Management Areas in Tennessee

 No species of wildlife may be harassed except those authorized for the hunt and no animal killed shall be dismembered to the extent that its species and sex cannot be identified before checking out of the area.

-Overnight camping may be permitted on designated areas by permission from area manager, park ranger, lake manager, park superintendent or national forest supervisor.
-Such camping is subject to the limitation prescribed in the permit, if required.
-On areas where overnight camping is permitted, weapons must remain in camp except during legal hunting hours.
-Individuals authorized to carry handguns (those with handgun permits) may not carry their sidearms within Wildlife Management Areas except on authorized hunts and then only during specified hunting hours.
+May be permitted in designated areas by permission from the area manager, park ranger, lake manager, park superintendent, or national forest supervisor.
+Such camping is subject to the limitation prescribed in the permit if required.

 Pen-raised Game Birds